 Introduction

-Internet of Things, cloud computing, big data—these phrases are on everyone’s lips in today’s era of digital transformation.
+The Internet of Things, cloud computing, big data – these phrases are on everyone’s lips in today’s era of digital transformation.
 The consequences and changes of these trends are often disruptive, presenting new challenges for organizations.
-In order to not get lost in the shuffle of these challenges, trends and changes must be anticipated and leveraged, which requires a mindset of courage, creativity and innovation.
-This specifically holds true for IT management, as IT may deliver a significant contribution to master the upcoming challenges.
+In order to not get lost in the shuffle of these challenges, trends and changes must be anticipated and leveraged, which requires a mindset of courage, creativity, and innovation.
+This particularly holds true for information technology (IT) management, as IT plays a significant role in overcoming the challenges of digital change.

-In this situation, executives and other employees who oversee organizational IT aspects are increasingly riddled with ambiguity, being caught between two agonizing poles: stability and agility.
-On the one hand, existing IT systems that are necessary for smooth business operations must kept running, emphasizing safety and accuracy.
-On the other hand, IT must support the above-mentioned trends, emphasizing speed and agility.
-In this vein, the IT organization is changing from a department that is spurned as “costs which would be incurred anyway” towards one recognized as absolutely necessary in this rapidly changing business world.
+In this situation, executives and other employees who oversee organizational IT aspects are often caught between two conflicting poles: stability and agility.
+On the one hand, existing IT systems that are necessary for smooth business operation must be kept running, emphasizing safety and accuracy.
+On the other hand, IT must support the abovementioned trends, emphasizing speed and agility.
+In this vein, IT organization is changing from a department that is spurned as “costs that would be incurred anyway” toward one recognized as absolutely necessary in this rapidly changing business world.

-In order to have clear decision bases for IT investments and transparency about use of resources and to secure IT performance, an IT strategy is required.
-It formalizes the objectives and priorities of the IT and secures a proper alignment with the business strategy.
+In order to have clear decision bases for IT investments and transparency about the use of resources, and to secure IT performance, an IT strategy is required.
+The strategy formalizes the objectives and priorities of IT and ensures alignment with the business strategy.

 Elements of IT in a Company: Demands, Organization, Processes, Technology